 Cady’s CDs have been released on Lockstep records and Peacock recordings.
 The Brooklyn Arts Council, New Music USA, free103point9, and the American Music Center have funded his projects.
-His music has been performed at Roulette, Issue Project Room, The Stone, (le) Poisson Rouge, Tonic and many other venues in New York City and throughout the US from Arizona to Alaska.
-He has lectured on his music at New York University, New School University, and Arizona State University.
+His music has been performed at Roulette, Issue Project Room, The Stone, (le) Poisson Rouge, Symphony Space, Merkin Hall, Tonic and many other venues in New York City and throughout the US from Arizona to Alaska.
+He has lectured on his music at New York University, New School University, Wesleyan University and Arizona State University.
 He has been interviewed on WBEZ, WNYC, WPIR, KMFA and East Village Radio.
 NPR featured him in “The Mix: 100 Composers Under 40.”

 Cady has an M.A. in composition from Wesleyan University, where he studied with Alvin Lucier and Anthony Braxton.
 He graduated magna cum laude with a B.A. in Interdisciplinary Arts and Performance from Arizona State University, where he studied composition with Richard Lerman, Harold Budd and Daniel Lentz.
-He was born in 1974 in Flint, Michigan and has lived in Brooklyn, New York since 2001.
+He was born in 1974 in Flint, Michigan and has lived in New York City since 2001.
 He is an enrolled member of the Sault Ste Marie Tribe of Chippewa Indians.